 What will my dentist do?

-- An x-ray can show the number and shape of the root canals, and also signs of infection
+• An x-ray can show the number and shape of the root canals, and also signs of infection

 in the surrounding bone.
 Teeth can have a number of roots and some roots are easier to

-fill than others, because of their shape. - To keep root canals dry during treatment the dentist may stretch a sheet of thin rubber
+• To keep root canals dry during treatment the dentist may stretch a sheet of thin rubber

-around the tooth, on a frame outside the mouth; this is called rubber dam.
+around the tooth, on a frame outside the mouth; this is called ‘rubber dam’.
 Having this

-fitted makes the treatment more comfortable. - You will be given a local anaesthetic, and then an opening is made through the top of the
+• You will be given a local anaesthetic, and then an opening is made through the top of the

-tooth, down into the pulp. - The dentist then uses narrow files to remove the dead pulp from the core of the tooth
+• The dentist then uses narrow files to remove the dead pulp from the core of the tooth

-and from the root canal(s). - At this point, the dentist may put in a temporary filling and possibly also give you
+• At this point, the dentist may put in a temporary filling and possibly also give you

 antibiotics if any infection has spread beyond the tooth.
 If so, you will have to return

-at a later date, once symptoms have settled, so the dentist can complete the treatment. - In the next stage, the dentist fills the root canal(s).
+• In the next stage, the dentist fills the root canal(s).
 A filling is then placed in the

 remaining cavity in the top of the tooth.
 Or, if necessary, a crown can be placed on top

-of the tooth, supported by a post placed inside of the filled root canal. - Root filled teeth can become darker than other teeth, but bleaching can be used to make
+• Root filled teeth can become darker than other teeth, but bleaching can be used to make

 them look lighter.